-The Millennium Project initiated a multi-year international assessment to see what we can do: The Future Work/Technology 2050 study has seven phases over three years:
+To address this, The Millennium Project initiated a multi-year international assessment to see what we can do.
+The Future Work/Technology 2050 study had seven phases over three years:

-- 1. Literature and research review to find what questions were not asked or poorly answered as input to our international Real-Time Delphi survey. - Over 300 futurists, Al and other technology professionals, economists, and other related experts from over 45 countries shared what should be considered in the construction of alternative future work/tech scenarios. - 3.
-Three Work/Technology 2050 Global Scenarios drafts were written and reviewed by over 450 futurists and others via three Real-Time Delphi questionnaires: It's Complicated A Mixed Bag; Political/Economic Turmoil Future Despair; and If Humans Were Free the Self-Actualization Economy. - 4.
-These three scenarios (each about ten pages) were used as inputs to workshops in 20 countries to identify long-range strategies to address the issues raised in these detailed scenarios. - 5.
-The suggestions were distilled and grouped for relevance to education & learning; government & governance; business & labor; culture & arts; and science & technology and assessed by separate international Real-Time Delphi expert panels. - 6.
-Results were analyzed/synthesized, put into separate reports, shared with relevant government departments in over 50 countries, and integrated in to a draft final report.
+- Literature and research review to find what questions were not asked or poorly answered as input to our international Real-Time Delphi survey. - Over 300 futurists, Al and other technology professionals, economists, and other related experts from over 45 countries shared what should be considered in the construction of alternative future work/tech scenarios. - Three Work/Technology 2050 Global Scenarios drafts were written and reviewed by over 450 futurists and others via three Real-Time Delphi questionnaires: It's Complicated - A Mixed Bag; Political/ Economic Turmoil - Future Despair;

-7. The above six phases were integrated into this final report.
+- and If Humans Were Free the Self-Actualization Economy. - These three scenarios (each about ten pages) were used as inputs to workshops in some 2O countries to identify longrange strategies to address the issues raised in these detailed scenarios. - The suggestions were distilled and grouped for relevance to government δ governance; business δ labor; science δ technology; culture δ arts; and education δ learning, and assessed by separate international Real-Time Delphi expert panels. - Results were analyzed and synthesized, put into separate reports, shared with relevant government departments in over 50 countries, and integrated into a draft final report. - The above six phases were integrated into this final report.